 • Increase ability to run effective outreach and public relations programs

 • Acquire new skills to engage with policymakers and government officials

 • Exchange best practices with American peers in their field

 Other Program Components

-• Both the spring and fall programs will conclude with a three-day “Professional Fellows Congress“ in Washington, DC.
-This event will bring approximately 350 fellows from around the world together at the end of their fellowship.
-Fellows will have the opportunity to build relationships with fellows from dozens of countries and learn the tools of effective leadership.
+• Both the spring and fall programs conclude with a three-day “Professional Fellows Congress“ in Washington, DC.
+This event brings 300+ fellows from around the world together at the end of their fellowship.
+Fellows build relationships with peers from dozens of countries and learn the tools of effective leadership.

-• US delegates who acted as hosts or mentors during the US immersion segment will be selected to travel to Algeria, Egypt, Morocco, and Tunisia to co-lead training seminars and gain first-hand knowledge of the country and its people.
-Fellows will assist in planning the US Delegation’s visit and hosting them.
+• US delegates who acted as hosts or mentors during the US immersion segment can be selected to travel to Algeria, Egypt, Morocco, and Tunisia to co-lead training seminars and gain first-hand knowledge of the country and its people.

 PFP is sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs, and administered by Legacy International with assistance from multiple in-country partners from the North African region.